yuchen-zhang-essex/DeHate/README.md

 ---

-**DeHATE** is a large-scale multimodal dataset for the detection and localization of explicit and implicit hate in short-form videos.
-The dataset comprises over 6,000 annotated videos collected from TikTok and BitChute, spanning six social groups, with fine-grained segment-level labels.
+**DeHATE** is a large-scale multimodal dataset for the detection of explicit and implicit hate in short-form videos.
+The dataset comprises over 6,689 annotated videos collected from TikTok and BitChute, spanning six social groups, with fine-grained segment-level labels.

 This repository contains:
 - The cleaned annotation data in `.xlsx` format.